 - ERAU Worldwide & Worldwide Online

-Degree Programs: Over 60-degree programs are offered at ERAU, including Aeronautical Science (the flight program), Aeronautical and Aerospace Engineering, Global Security & Intelligence, Air Traffic Control, and Business Administration, to name a few.
-ERAU also offers Master's degrees in Aeronautical Science, Aerospace Engineering, Business Administration (MBA and MBA-Aviation), Human Factors, and Space Education, among others, and is one of the only universities to offer a Ph.D. in Aviation.
+Degree Programs: More than 60 degree programs are offered at ERAU, including aeronautical science (the flight program), aeronautical and aerospace engineering, global security & intelligence, air traffic control, and business administration, to name a few.
+ERAU also offers master degrees in aeronautical science, aerospace engineering, business administration (MBA and MBA-Aviation), human factors, and space education, among others, and is one of the only universities to offer a doctorate in aviation.

-- Tuition for Embry Riddle Aeronautical University Daytona Beach, FL is $50,570 for all students regardless of their residency, to attend on a full-time basis.
+- Tuition for Embry Riddle Aeronautical University Daytona Beach, Florida, is $50,570 for all students regardless of their residency, to attend on a full-time basis, as of 2018.

-- Tuition for Embry Riddle Aeronautical University Prescott, AZ is $48,992.
+- Tuition for Embry Riddle Aeronautical University Prescott, Arizona is $48,992.

-Fleet: Embry-Riddle's two main campuses each offer the Aeronautical Science program, with over 90 airplanes (many of which are ADS-B equipped) and 40 simulators, including at least one full flight Level D simulator.
-The Worldwide campus offers online courses and classes at over 150 satellite locations across the world.
+Fleet: Embry-Riddle's two main campuses each offer the aeronautical science program, with more than 90 airplanes (many of which are ADS-B equipped) and 40 simulators, including at least one full flight Level D simulator.
+The Worldwide campus offers online courses and classes at more than 150 satellite locations across the world.

 Students: There are 6,900 students on all three campuses.